marketingincolor/EGW-WPtheme/wp-content/plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 34 20160925 =

+* Fix: Prevent duplicate attachments by forcing renaming of copied attachments.
+This fixes the long-standing problem of attachments with numbers at the end of the filenames being duplicated.

+This stems from a Wordpress feature / bug that removes the numbers when copying the images to each child blog.
+For some reason attachments inserted by PHP code, using normal Wordpress functions, are not assigned the same post_names as on the parent blog, which prevents Broadcast from finding the attachments when updating the post.
+This will cause Broadcast to recopy the attachment, creating a dupe.

+* Code: Added broadcasting_data->copied_attachments_to_blog code, together with ThreeWP_Broadcast->copy_attachments_to_blog().
+* The "ThreeWP" part of the plugin name will be dropped in the future.

+= 33.1 20160913 =

+Minor release.
+Upgrade not mandatory.

+* Code: Initialize broadcasting_data->attachment_data array in the class.
+* Code: Display even more debug info when updating / inserting the child post.
+= 33 20160817 =

+* Fix: Find Unlinked Children finds children with the same status.
+So a draft will find unlinked drafts.
+To find different child statuses, just change the status of the parent post before finding.
+* Fix: Stricter handling of attachment paths.
+This fixes Amazon S3 file paths being incorrectly detected as local files by PHP.
+* Code: Added collect_post_type_taxonomies action to help plugins sync extra taxonomy data, like ACF images and what not.
+* Code: save_post() method returns the broadcasting_data object if anything was broadcasted.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/contact-form-7/">Contact Form 7</a>.
+Adds support for <a href="https://wordpress.org/plugins/contact-form-7/">Takayuki Miyoshi's Contact Form 7</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/yoast-seo/">Yoast SEO</a>.
+Adds support for the <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> plugin.
+Only needed if you want taxonomy SEO data synced when broadcasting.
+* 4.6.0 compatibility.

+= 32.3 20160722 =

+* Fix: Check for existence of get_plugin_data() function before broadcasting.
+Fixes HTTP processing with Queue add-on.
+Quite an unexpected and illogical bug.

+= 32.2 20160719 =

+* Fix: A workaround for an existing Yoast SEO workaround.
+Fixing the first Yoast problem prevented Woocommerce variations from being broadcasted properly.
+Applies only to users of Yoast + Woocommerce variations.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/shortcode-attachments/">Shortcode Attachments</a> modifies attachment IDs found in shortcodes to match their equivalent attachments on each blog.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/shortcode-menus/">Shortcode Menus</a> modifies menu IDs found in shortcodes to match their equivalent menus on each blog.
+* More debug code, showing the active plugins.
+* SDK update.

 = 32.1 20160718 =